RedhawkSDR/transceiver-api/background/usrp_transmit_notes.md

 that it sends to a device and looks for an ACK for each sequence number.
 If it does not get one, the stream adds an `async_metadata_t` message to a queue, that appears to be 1000 messages deep, to indicate what failure occurred.
-The message structure is show below.
-We anticipate adding a MessageEvent port with a message definition that is structured similar to the below and would be unambiguously associated with either a BULKIO stream or some sort of unique transation id.
+The message structure is shown below.
+We anticipate adding a MessageEvent port with a message definition that is structured similar to the below and would be unambiguously associated with either a BULKIO stream or some sort of unique transaction id.

 ``` C++
     /*!